ourresearch/get-unsub/README.md

 The is the source for the UI of Unpaywall Journals.
-The source for the backend is here:  https://github.com/ourresearch/jump-api
+There is a [separate repo](https://github.com/ourresearch/jump-api) for the API and backend.

 # unpaywall-journals